2016 United States presidential election in Minnesota: Republican caucuses

 The 38 delegates from Minnesota were allocated in this way.
 If a candidate received more than 85% of the vote, they would get all of 38 delegates.
 Otherwise, 24 delegates would be allocated proportionally based on the votes per congressional district (3 votes per district).
 On top of that, there were 10 at-large delegates and 3 party leaders (the National Committee Man, the National Committee woman, and the chairman of the Minnesota Republican Party).
 All of the at-large delegates were allocated proportionally based on the popular vote with a mandatory threshold of 10% to receive any delegates; if no one got at least 10%, all candidates would be eligible to get delegates.

 Some media outlets recorded the votes by congressional district, rather than by county.
 Rubio won districts 1, 2, 3, 4 and 5 in the Minneapolis-Saint Paul area as well as the southern part of the state.
 Cruz won districts 6, 7 and 8 in the St. Cloud area and rural north.

 Green caucuses

 The Green Party of Minnesota held caucuses on March 1 in Saint Paul, Minneapolis, Bemidji, White Bear Lake, Blaine, Grand Rapids, and Willmar.
 Jill Stein won the caucuses with 84.3% of the vote.
 The delegates apportioned to each candidate will be decided at the state convention in St. Cloud, Minnesota in June.
 The results of the caucuses are as follows:

 Libertarian caucuses

 The Minnesota caucus was run on March 1, 2016, using ranked choice voting.
 Gary Johnson took over 75% of the 226 first-preference votes cast, with John McAfee a distant second on 11.5% and Austin Petersen third on 7.5%.

+Write-in

+Many candidates had write-in status.